-Testing datasets HG006 and HG007 were processed by Sentieon DNAscope pipeline version 202112.05 with the trained MGI v0.5 model.
+Testing datasets HG006 and HG007 sequenced from DNBSEQ-G400 were processed by Sentieon DNAscope pipeline version 202112.05 with the trained CG v0.5 model.
 The resulting variants were compared to the GIAB v4.2.1 benchmark VCF using hap.py version 0.3.10 with RTGtools vcfeval version 3.9.2 as the variant comparison engine.
 The trained model was also validated using the held-out HG001-PE150-30x dataset.
-The overall F1-score of the held-out HG001 dataset was very similar to the HG006 and HG007 dataset, indicating that the trained model is not overfit to the HG001 and HG005 reference samples which were used in model training.
-In addition, HG006 46x dataset (regularly generated per lane on DNBSEQ-G400 flow cell) returned higher F1-score to its corresponding 30x dataset (~40% less false positive errors), showing that higher depth indeed contributes to variant calling accuracy.
+The overall F1-score of the held-out HG001 dataset was very similar to the HG006 and HG007 dataset, indicating that the trained model is not overfit to the HG001 and HG005 reference samples which were used in model training (Table 1).
+In addition, HG006 46x dataset (regularly generated per one lane on DNBSEQ-G400 flow cell) returned higher F1-score than its corresponding 30x dataset (~40% less false positive errors), showing that higher depth indeed contributes to variant calling accuracy.
+An additional dataset from HG001 was also sequenced on the DNBSEQ-T7 sequencer and analyzed by a later-released DNAscope CG model v1.0 to show consistency across sequencing platforms (Table 1).
+The accuracy is also comparable or better to Illumina platform (e.g., over two times less, especially false positive, indel errors in DNBSEQ-G400) working with either DNAscope or DNAseq9 (Table 2).
+The ILMN dataset is displayed for reference and should not be considered as a direct comparison since reference genomes are different and the ILMN dataset is from NIST GIAB project which is not updated to current.
+In addition to sequencing accuracy, there are many other factors influencing variant call accuracy, especially in so-called "difficult" genomic regions.
+WGS library quality, including insert length, clonal PCR errors and sequence read length, are recognized as critical factors that need to be taken into account for further improvements of WGS.